olgapombo/olgapombo.github.io/research/projects.md

 •	Organizer of the seminar “Aproximações ao Conceito de Imagem XIX.
 Evolução da arte, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 7 June 2010.
 •	Organizer of the seminar “Aproximações ao Conceito de Imagem XX.
 Neurobiologia da arte, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 14 June 2010.
 •	Organizer of the seminar “Aproximações ao Conceito de Imagem XXI.
 Neuroimagens, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 16 December 2010.
-•	Organizer of the Jornadas de Pos-Graduação (postgraduated journeys) put forward by the Department of History and Philosophy of Science, held at FCUL, Lisbon, 31 March and 1 April 2011.
+*	Organizer of the Jornadas de Pos-Graduação (postgraduated journeys) put forward by the Department of History and Philosophy of Science, held at FCUL, Lisbon, 31 March and 1 April 2011.
-•	Coordinator of the seminar “Reading Whitehead”, held at FCUL, June-July 2011 (4 sessions).
+*	Coordinator of the seminar “Reading Whitehead”, held at FCUL, June-July 2011 (4 sessions).
-•	Coordinator of the colloquium “O Lugar da Filosofia da Ciência na nova Universidade de Lisboa”, put forward by the CFCUL, held at Rectory of the University of Lisbon, January 2013.
+*	Coordinator of the colloquium “O Lugar da Filosofia da Ciência na nova Universidade de Lisboa”, put forward by the CFCUL, held at Rectory of the University of Lisbon, January 2013.
-•	Coordinator of the workshop “Qual é a diferença entre Ciência e Filosofia? / What’s the difference between Science and Philosophy? ”, put forward by CFCUL “AppEEL Lab” and the “Ciência Viva Agency Evolution Day”, held at Knowledge Pavilion, Lisbon, March 2013.
+*	Coordinator of the workshop “Qual é a diferença entre Ciência e Filosofia? / What’s the difference between Science and Philosophy? ”, put forward by CFCUL “AppEEL Lab” and the “Ciência Viva Agency Evolution Day”, held at Knowledge Pavilion, Lisbon, March 2013.
-•	Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2014 (4 sessions).
+*	Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2014 (4 sessions).
-1. Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2015 (20 sessions).
+*	Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2015 (20 sessions).
-•	Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2016 (10 sessions).
+*	Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2016 (10 sessions).
-•	Coordinator of the Jornadas de Doutoramento, put forward by the Doctoral Program on Philosophy of Science, Technology, Art and Society (PD-FCTAS), held at FCUL, 7-8 June 2017.
+* Coordinator of the Jornadas de Doutoramento, put forward by the Doctoral Program on Philosophy of Science, Technology, Art and Society (PD-FCTAS), held at FCUL, 7-8 June 2017.
-•	Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2017.
+* Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2017.
-•	Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2018 (3 sessions) (on Bachelard and Z. Kotowicz memorial (29 May), on Niels Bohr (19 June), on Jean Piaget (9 October)).
+* Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2018 (3 sessions) (on Bachelard and Z. Kotowicz memorial (29 May), on Niels Bohr (19 June), on Jean Piaget (9 October)).
-•	Coordinator of the Jornadas de Doutoramento, put forward by the Doctoral Program on Philosophy of Science, Technology, Art and Society (PD-FCTAS), held at FCUL, 14-21 June 2018.
+* Coordinator of the Jornadas de Doutoramento, put forward by the Doctoral Program on Philosophy of Science, Technology, Art and Society (PD-FCTAS), held at FCUL, 14-21 June 2018.
-•	Coordinator of the Jornadas de Doutoramento, put forward by the Doctoral Program on Philosophy of Science, Technology, Art and Society (PD-FCTAS), held at FCUL, 9, 16, 23, 30 May 2019.
+* Coordinator of the Jornadas de Doutoramento, put forward by the Doctoral Program on Philosophy of Science, Technology, Art and Society (PD-FCTAS), held at FCUL, 9, 16, 23, 30 May 2019.
-•	Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences held at FCUL, 2019 (4 sessions) (with Phd Students (15 January), with Vincent Bontems (2 may), with Davide Vecchi (15 October), with Matthieu Fontaine (12 November).
+* Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences held at FCUL, 2019 (4 sessions).
-•	Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2020 (3 sessions) with Felix Costa (14 January), with Klaus Gärtner (11 February), with Jean Hugues Barthelemy (3 de March - posponed covid).
+* Coordination of the CFCUL Permanent Seminar of Philosophy of Sciences, held at FCUL, 2020 (3 sessions).
+* Organizer of the monthly talks “Philosophy at the Library”, put forward by the municipal library “Biblioteca-Espaço Cultural Cinema Europa”, Lisbon, 2024-2025 (14 sessions).
+    * “Sobre o conceito de Biblioteca (On the concept of Library)”, by Olga Pombo, Jorge Correia Jesuíno, Nuno Oliveira and Rui Nunes, Biblioteca Espaço Cultural Cinema Europa, Lisbon, 9 January 2024.
+    * “Envelhecimento e Morte (On Aging and Death)”, by Jorge Correia Jesuino (with the participation of Olga Pombo and Nuno Oliveira), Biblioteca Espaço Cultural Cinema Europa, Lisbon, 6 February 2024.
+    *	“Progressos e Regressos (Progresses and returns)”, by Olga Pombo (with the participation of Jorge Correia Jesuino and Nuno Oliveira), 5 March 2024.
+    *	“Sobre o conceito de Poder (On the concept of Power)”, by Nuno Oliveira (with the participation of Olga Pombo and Jorge Correia Jesuino), 2 April 2024.
+    *	“O que é Pensar (On thinking)”, by Olga Pombo (with the participation of Jorge Correia Jesuino and Nuno Oliveira), 7 May 2024.
+    *	“O que é a Filosofia (On Philosophy)”, by Olga Pombo (with the participation of Jorge Correia Jesuino and Nuno Oliveira), 7 June 2024. o	“O Protágoras" (IV aC) de Platão.
+Filosofia, Razão, Virtude e Democracia (Plato’s Protagoras” (IV aC).
+Philosophy, Reason, Virtue and Democracy”), by Olga Pombo (with the participation of Jorge Correia Jesuíno), 1 October 2024. o	"O Discurso do Método" (1637) de Descartes.
+Filosofia, Ciência, Metafisica e Vontade (Descartes' Discourse on Method (1637).
+Philosophy, Science, Metaphysics and Will”), by Olga Pombo (with the participation of Jorge Correia Jesuíno), 5 November 2024. o	"O Discurso sobre a Origem da Desigualdade entre os Homens"" (1754) de Rousseau.
+Filosofia, Ficção, Política e Direitos Humanos (Rousseau's Discourse on the Origin of Inequality Among Men"(1754).
+Philosophy, Fiction, Politics and Human Rights”), by Olga Pombo (with the participation of Jorge Correia Jesuíno and Nuno Oliveira), 3 December 2024. o	“A Alice no País das Maravilhas” (1865) de Lewis Carroll.
+Filosofia, Matemática, Verdade e Literatura (Alice in Wonderland (1865) by Lewis Carroll (Philosophy, Mathematics, Truth and Literature”), by Olga Pombo, 7 de Janeiro 2025. o	“Os Espaços Outros” (1967) de Michel Foucault.
+Filosofia, Liberdade, Utopia e Heterotopia (The Other Spaces" (1967) by Michel Foucault.
+Philosophy, Freedom, Utopia and Heterotopia”), by Olga Pombo (with the participation of Jorge Correia Jesuíno and Nuno Oliveira), 4 February 2025. o	“O Princípio Responsabilidade” (1979) de Hans Jonas (filosofia, ética, futuro e ecologia ("The Principle of Responsibility" (1979) by Hans Jonas.
+Philosophy, Ethics, Future and Ecology”), by Olga Pombo (with the participation of Jorge Correia Jesuíno and Nuno Oliveira), 4 March 2025. o	“Tens de mudar a tua vida” (2009) de Peter Sloterdijk.
+Filosofia, Ética e Estética de Existência ("You have to change your life" (2009) by Peter Sloterdijk.
+Philosophy, Ethics and Aesthetics of Existence”), by Jorge Correia Jesuíno, Nuno Oliveira and Olga Pombo), 1 April 2025. o	“Acerca do Novo” (2014) de Boris Groys.
+Filosofia, Inovação, Criação (“About the New" (2014) by Boris Groys.
+Philosophy, Innovation, Creation”), by Olga Pombo (with the participation of Jorge Correia Jesuíno and Nuno Oliveira), 6 May 2025